Daylily-Informatics/snakemake-executor-plugin-pcluster-slurm/docs/further.md

 Be sure to use sensible settings for your cluster and make use of parallel execution (e.g. threads) and [global profiles](#using-profiles) to avoid I/O contention.

-## Summary:
+# Summary:

-When put together, a frequent command line looks like:
+When put together, the invocation of a Snakemake workflow on a pcluster-SLURM cluster might look like this:

 ```console
 $ snakemake --workflow-profile <path> \